leighannajo/Capstone/README.md

 How can we account for these biases with future work?

 - Collect more data: time between discharge and readmission.
-- Collect more demographics across larger regions.
+- Collect more demographics across larger regions, such as more representative patient samples.
 - Collect cardiac subset diagnoses.